Using Patching & visible mending to repair your clothes

 Patching Clothes

-Choose your fabric patch over to cover the area.
-It can be placed over or under the hole depending on the result.
-Put a patch under so the rip is still visible or place the patch placed on top so the hole is hidden under.
+The patch can be placed over or under the hole depending on what result you are looking for.
+If you put a patch under, the rip is still visible or the patch placed on top so the hole is hidden under the patch.

-Use fabric or safety pins to secure edges and keep the patch flat.
-Instead of pins, you can use stick glue to temporarily secure the patch in place while you sew it in place.
-The glue will wash away.
+There are few options on how to secure the patch in place temporarily while you are sewing it in place.
+You can use fabric or safety pins to secure edges and keep the patch flat.
+You could also use a contrasting thread to tack the patch in place.
+The use of a glue stick to temporarily secure the patch in place also might help, while you sew it in place.
+The glue will wash away after.

-Bring your needle up from the reverse of the fabric, going over the edge of the patch with your first stitch.
+For running stitch, bring your needle up from the reverse of the fabric, going over the edge of the patch with your first stitch.
 Bring the needle in and out of the fabric creating a line of stitches.
+This is popular in Sashiko and the simplest stitch.

-For a guide with photos, go to Knee patching which is one of the most popular mends that appears at our sessions.
+Our Knee patching blog has great photos to show more patching techniques.
+Knee patching is one of the most popular mends that is asked about at our sessions.